 - Fast speeds

 - Affordable long-term subscription

 NordVPN is one of our top VPNs for having it all — a wide server selection, fast speeds and loads of features, including double VPN servers.
 NordVPN offers a lot of variety in its server selection, not only in terms of geography, but also in server type.

-The majority of NordVPN’s network consists of its standard servers scattered across the world, but subscribers also get access to five other types of specialty servers: dedicated IP, P2P, obfuscated servers, Onion over VPN and double VPN servers.
+The majority of NordVPN’s network consists of its standard servers scattered across the world, but subscribers also get access to five other types of specialty servers: dedicated IP address servers, P2P, obfuscated servers, Onion over VPN and double VPN servers.